Last Updated August 1, 2022

 Duplicate Review Check

-PowerReviews employs human moderation to verify the relevancy, appropriateness, and authenticity of each review for our clients.
+PowerReviews has a best-in-class moderation process to verify the relevancy, appropriateness, and authenticity of each review for our clients.
 As a part of this verification process, duplicate reviews are also identified and unpublished from consumer view.
 For more information on the PowerReviews moderation process see our Moderation Guidelines.

 Tracking Review Source